-But what emergency foods are safe for those of us with autoimmune diseases?
+What emergency foods are safe for those of us with autoimmune disease?
 Typical foods people stockpile for emergencies are often not only nutrient-depleted, but many contain gluten, dairy, soy and other inflammatory ingredients that can wreak havoc on our bodies.
-For those of us with one or more autoimmune disease, it is imperative that we stock up on nutrient-dense, whole foods that will not only keep us fed, but will help us feel our best and boost our immune systems.
+For those of us with one or more autoimmune disease, it is imperative that we stock up on nutrient-dense, whole foods that will help us feel our best.

 Forewarning: many online retailers are also struggling to keep up with demand, so shipments may be delayed up to a few weeks.
 Be prepared to wait longer than usual.